uviclibraries/twine/variables.md

             - decrease $counter by 1
             - if the timer runs out, go to “Step1”
             - Update **amount** with the new value of the counter.
+{: .step}

+Step 12
+{: .label .label-step}
-13. If the timer runs out, we could update “Step1” to reflect that.
+If the timer runs out, we could update “Step1” to reflect that.
 Replace all the text in Step1 with the following from variable-demo.txt:

 ```(if: $counter is 0)[Teagan was paralyzed with indecision.
 She wondered what could have happened if she'd only chosen something -- anything!]\```